2nd Offense Possession of Marijuana

 Milwaukee Marijuana Defense Attorneys Get You the Best Possible Outcome

 Our team of former-prosecutors has years of experience getting charges (and penalties) reduced or dropped to get our clients the best results possible for their cases.
 Whether you’re facing a first offense misdemeanor marijuana charge or a felony repeat offense drug charge, schedule a free consultation to discuss your options.
+We handle all areas of criminal law, including DWI charges and possession of a firearm.
+Learn more about the OWI penalties in Wisconsin.

 Charged with second or subsequent possession of marijuana?
 Contact our drug defense attorneys for a free case assessment.